SnHr1707/Hand-Cricket-AI/README.md

 Hand Cricket game made using AI(Only works for right hand for now)

-# Run this command to install the libraries and set up environment
+# Run these commands to install the libraries and set up environment
-python -m venv venv
+1. python -m venv venv

+(Only one from the below 4)
+2a.
 If you are using git bash:
 source venv/Scripts/activate

+2b.
 If you are using powershell:
 venv\Scripts\Activate

+2c.
 If you are using command prompt:
 venv\Scripts\activate

+2d.
 If you are on Linux/MacOS:
 source venv/bin/activate

-Then:
-pip install -r requirements.txt pip install opencv-python mediapipe==0.10.13 python main.py
+3. pip install -r requirements.txt
+4. python main.py